 As we cheer on the rescuers in Chile, we should remember Sheppton and Beecher Charmbury and note that a mine rescue in 1963 remains an important part of world history in 2010.

-Pictures of the Day: South Africa and Elsewhere - Photos from South Africa, Central African Republic, Afghanistan and India.
+Pictures of the Day: Japan and Elsewhere - Photos from Japan, Afghanistan, Istanbul and Israel.